airsidemobile/JOSESwift/README.md

 `RSAPublicKey` also implements `Encodable`, so you can use Swift’s [`JSONEncoder`](https://developer.apple.com/documentation/foundation/jsonencoder) to encode it.

-Alternatively, you can also simply use DER encoded data in PKCS#1 format to initialize a JWK:
+Alternatively, you can use DER encoded data in PKCS#1 format to initialize a JWK:

 ``` swift
 let publicKey: Data = /* ... */